Web-Dev-Collaborative/CommonJAMSTACKTemplates/jamstack.org-main/src/site/generators/docnado.md

   - MIT
 templates:
   - Jinja2
-description: 'A rapid documentation tool to blow you away!
-Batteries and style included; you just need to type. '
+description: "A rapid documentation tool to blow you away!
+Batteries and style included; you just need to type. "
 twitter: heinventions
 ---